 You can still have a lot of Halloween fun without relying on packaged or pre-made products.
 One of the Halloween highlights in our town is the annual window painting activity.
 Hundreds of kids descend upon the main street and proceed to cover the windows and themselves (and parents!) in paint.

-If you’re throwing a party, try to make it an eco friendly one by using reusable partyware.
-Reach for compostable, biodegradable party goods (plates, straws, cups, cutlery) if you’re hosting a crowd and need to use disposable.
+If you’re throwing a party, try to make it an eco-friendly one by using reusable partyware.
+And if you’re hosting and crowd and need to use disposable, opt for certified compostable or biodegradable party goods (plates, straws, cups, cutlery).

-There are a number of compostable products to choose from, but I like the Susty Party line of party goods with its attractive designs.
+There are a number of compostable products to choose from, but do your homework to ensure that you’re not being greenwashed.
 The goal is to minimize waste, particularly single-use plastic waste that doesn’t degrade.

 After the Party: Donate and Reuse